keptn/lifecycle-toolkit/docs/content/en/docs/intro/_index.md

   [DORA metrics](../implementing/dora/)
   and exposes them as OpenTelemetry metrics out of the box.

-* Reports traces from OpenTelemetry and custom Keptn metrics from configured data providers.
+* Reports traces and custom Keptn metrics from configured data providers using OpenTelemetry.

 * Enables monitoring of new logs from log monitoring solutions.